http-builder-ng/http-builder-ng/README.md

 This task will push the site contents into the `gh-pages` branch of the project, assuming you have permissions to push content into the repo.

+## Artifact Release

+When ready to release a new version of the project, create a Pull Request from the `development` branch to the `master` branch and accept it or have it reviewed.
+Once the Pull Request has been merged into `master`, run:

+    ./gradlew release

+which will check the documented project version against the project version, publish the artifact and the documentation web site.
+You will need to confirm the publication of the new artifact on the Bintray web site.
+Once that is done, you can run:

+    ./gradlew verifyRelease

+to ensure that the artifacts and site have been published - this step is optional but recommended.

+NOTE: Since the artifacts must be confirmed and the site may need some installation time, the `verifyRelease` task cannot be combined with the `release` task.

+At this point, the release is complete and you should bump the version in the `develoment` branch, and follow the instructions below to prepare the branch for the next release.

 ## Version Updates

 When updating the version of the project, the documented version should also be updated using the `updateVersion` task.
 Modify the version in the project `build.gradle` file and make note of the existing version then run: